 As well as technologies to control fertility, the 21st century has seen an explosion of technologies to enhance or bypass infertility since the first IVF baby was born in 1978, so towards the end of the module you’ll be asking ‘do we have a right to infertility treatment’, ‘how is IVF gendered and how does this differ across the globe?’, ‘what are the pros and cons of egg and sperm donation?’ and ‘does the trend for global surrogacy matter?’.
 Throughout the module we consider the narratives of class, ‘race’/ethnicity, age, cis/trans, sexuality and (dis)ability, as well as gender, which inform ideas about who’s ‘fit’ to be a parent, and so we conclude by assessing the prospects for Reproductive Justice in this intersectional context.

 Your research is at the centre of this module, with mini research activities week by week and then substantial group research projects that see students take over the lecture theatre and our seminars to provide all module content for a week in the Spring term.
 The module is also distinctive in that you can choose how you are assessed (all by exam, all by assessed work, or a combination of both).

-This module will run all year and is worth 30 CATS.
+This module is worth 30 CATS.